Downtown Establishes $200M Fund to Support Independent Artists and Entrepreneurial Business Owners With Financing From Bank of America

 shutterstock_1760613968.jpg

-Downtown Music Holdings (Downtown℠), the world’s leading music services provider, announced today that it has established a fund to invest over $200 Million to support independent artists and entrepreneurial business owners.
-The fund, supported by a new credit facility with Bank of America, will be utilized across Downtown’s distribution, publishing administration and artist and label services operations.
+Downtown Music Holdings (Downtown℠), the world's leading music services provider, announced today that has established a fund to over $200 Million to support independent artists and entrepreneurial business owners.
+The fund, supported by a new credit facility with Bank of America, will be utilized across Downtown's distribution, publishing administration and artist and label services operations.

 “Empowering artists has been Downtown’s core mission from the very inception of the company,” said Andrew Bergman, CEO of Downtown Music Holdings.
 “This financing from Bank of America enables us to expand our music services business by giving creators and business owners the ability to finance projects in an environment where the options are often unpalatable.